Shwedagon Pagoda

 Unknown age

 No one knows for sure the age of the Shwedagon Pagoda.
 Experts give estimates ranging from 1000 to 2500 years, dating it back to the time of Buddha.
-What historians do know is that over the centuries the Shwedagon Pagoda was destroyed by earthquakes and quickly rebuilt, usually to higher heights.
+What historians do know is that over the centuries it was destroyed by earthquakes and quickly rebuilt, usually to higher heights.

 Two names

 Some people call this wonder the Shwedagon Pagoda.
-Some call it the Shwedagon Stupa.
+Some call it a stupa.
 Both names are correct (it's a matter of cultural semantics).
 I use the more widely used version.